Configure eNegotiate

 - The AutoAction | Send for eSign action automatically sends the master PDF document for eSignature to the Internal Contract Owner and Vendor Contract Owner.

-- If the associated contract metadata record does not have both of these owners populated, the action will fail.
+- If the associated contract record does not have both of these owners populated, the action will fail.
 Select the External Signatory Only checkbox to remove the Internal Contract Owner signature request.
-This could be useful for pre-signed boilerplate contracts like NDAs/Terms of Service.
+This is useful for pre-signed boilerplate contracts like NDAs or Terms of Service.

 For more information on eSign, see: